 What is a Chicken Cutlet?

-- Salt and pepper: I season the chicken cutlets directly with kosher salt and black pepper to ensure they’re properly seasoned.
-I also like to sprinkle on some flaky sea salt for added crunch and visual appeal.
+- Kosher salt and black pepper: I also like to sprinkle on flaky sea salt for added crunch and visual appeal, though this is optional.

 - Eggs: Allow the breadcrumb mixture to stick to the cutlets.